MaxKam/ddns-client/README.md

 Work in progress

 ### TO DO:
--  [ ] Add support for Google Domains DNS
+-  [ x ] Add support for Google Cloud DNS
 -  [ ] Add support for AWS Route 53